-During March 2005, we entered into option agreements related to forecasted diesel fuel purchases.
-Under SFAS 133, the options qualified for and were designated as effective hedges of changes in the prices of forecasted diesel fuel purchases.
-These option agreements settle each month in equal notional amounts through December 2005.
-In accordance with SFAS 133, the ineffective portion of the change in fair value for the year ended December 31, 2005 was not material and has been included in other income (expense), net in the accompanying Consolidated Statements of Income.
-Realized gains of \$2.5 million related to these option agreements are included in cost of operations in the accompanying Consolidated Statements of Income for the year ended December 31, 2005.
+During June 2001, we entered into option agreements for approximately 14.3 million gallons of heating oil.
+Under Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities," as amended, the options qualified for and were designated as effective hedges of changes in the prices of forecasted diesel fuel purchases.
+These option agreements settled each month in equal notional amounts expiring in December 2002.
+The option agreements were structured as zero-cost collars indexed to the price of heating oil.
+In accordance with SFAS 133, \$1.6 million net of tax, representing the effective portion of the change in fair value has been recorded in stockholders' equity as a component of accumulated other comprehensive income for the year ended December 31, 2002.
+The ineffective portion of the change in fair value of approximately \$.1 million for the year ended December 31, 2002 has been included in other income, (expense) net in the accompanying Consolidated Statements of Income.
+Realized losses of \$.8 million for the year ended December 31, 2002 related to these option agreements are included in cost of operations in our Consolidated Statements of Income.